godotengine/godot-docs/getting_started/introduction/godot_design_philosophy.rst

 Open source
 -----------

-Godot offers a fully open source codebase under the **MIT license**.
+Godot offers a fully open-source codebase under the **MIT license**.
 This means all the technologies that ship with it have to be Free (as in freedom) as well.
 For the most part, they're developed from the ground up by contributors.